ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 The TCG document builds upon a number of IETF technologies: SNMP (Attestion MIB), YANG, XML, JSON, CBOR, NETCONF, RESTCONF, CoAP, TLS and SSH.
 The TCG document leverages the 802.1AR IDevID and LDevID processes.

+## Android Keystore system

+{{#keystore}} describes a system used in smart phones that run the Android operation system.
+The system is primarily a software container to contain and control access to cryptographic keys, and therefore provides many of the same functions that a hardware Trusted Platform Module might provide.

+On hardware which is supported, the Android Keystore will make use of whatever trusted hardware is available, including use of Trusted Execution Environment (TEE) or Secure Element (SE)).
+The Keystore therefore abstracts the hardware, and guarantees to applications that the same APIs can be used on both more and less capable devices.

+A great deal of focus from the Android Keystore seems to be on providing fine-grained authorization of what keys can be used by which applications.

+XXX - clearly there must be additional (intended?) use cases that provide some kind of attestion.

 # Privacy Considerations.